Aditya-Upa/Boiler-plate-ML-algorithms-/README.md

 # Boiler-plate-ML-algorithms-
-The following files are boiler plate code for certain kinds of ML algorithms.
+The following files are boiler plate code for different kinds of ML algorithms.